hirl-team/HIRL/README.md

 ## Evaluation
-We provide two independent scripts for ImageNet KNN and unsupervised clustering evaluation.
-For downstream evaluation with training process, use `./tools/train.py` with specific configs.
-In most case, the only argument requires is `--pretrained`.
+We provide two independent scripts for KNN and unsupervised clustering evaluation on ImageNet.
+For downstream evaluation with training process, you can use `./tools/train.py` with specific configs.
+In most case, the only required argument is `--pretrained`.

 ### KNN evaluation
 Perform KNN evaluation on a pretrained model: